-- (a) (i), (ii), (iii) According to Act 23/2006 on Access to Environmental Information, public authority's decision to refuse access to environmental information can be appealed to the Ruling Committee on Access to Information.
-The same goes for public authority's refusal to provide photocopies or copies of data on other format. - (b) A special ruling committee, Environmental and Natural Resources Board of Appeal, was established by Act 130/2011.
-The aim of the Act was to ensure that members of the public with sufficient interest would have access to an review procedure before an impartial body established by law, to challenge the substantive and procedural legality of any decision, act or omission subject to the provisions of article 6 of the Aarhus Convention.
+- (a) (i), (ii), (iii) According to Act No. 140/2012 on Access to Environmental Information, public authority's decision to refuse access to environmental information can be appealed to the Ruling Committee on Access to Information.
+The same goes for public authority's refusal to provide photocopies or copies of data on other format. - (b) A special ruling committee, Environmental and Natural Resources Board of Appeal, was established by Act No. 130/2011.
+The aim of the Act was to ensure that members of the public with sufficient interest would have access to a review procedure before an impartial body established by law, to challenge the substantive and procedural legality of any decision subject to the provisions of article 9 of the Aarhus Convention.
 According to the Act those who have legal interests regarding the environmental decision in question can appeal to the Board of Appeal.
-Environmental NGOs, outdoor organisation and other interest organisations, that fulfil a certain criteria, are considered to have sufficient legal interests in the cases of (1) the Planning Authority's decisions on whether projects subject to screening shall be subject to EIA, whether two or more related projects shall undergo a joint EIA and on review of EIA assessment report, (2) Decisions on issuing permits (operation permit, development consent, building permit) for projects that fall within the scope of the Act No. 106/2000 on Environmental Impact Assessment and (3) decisions on issuing permits according to Act 18/1996 on Genetically Modified Organisms.
-The requirements the organisations must fulfil in this regard is that the organisation must have at least 30 members and it must be in line with the aim of the organisation to appeal the decision in question (art.
-4).
+Environmental NGOs, outdoor organisation and other interest organisations, that fulfil a certain criteria, are considered to have sufficient legal interests in the cases of (1) the Planning Authority's decisions on whether projects subject to screening shall be subject to EIA, such as if the applicant considers that certain acts or omissions are in breach of the puclic's right to participate (2) Decisions on issuing permits (operation permit, development consent, building permit) for projects that fall within the scope of the Act No. 111/2021 on Environmental Impact Assessment of Projects, Public Plans and Programmes, such as if the applicant considers that certain acts or omissions are in breach of the puclic's right to participate, and (3) decisions on issuing permits according to Act No. 18/1996 on Genetically Modified Organisms.
+The requirements the organisations must fulfil in this regard is that the organisation must have at least 30 members and it must be in line with the aim of the organisation to appeal the decision in question (article 4 of Act No. 130/2011).